• Home

 ARLO

-Like Charlie, Arlo stands on its own.
+Of course, Arlo stands on its own.
 In fact, it’s hard to see Arlo as one of the Charles nicknames.
 Except it’s obvious, too.
 Carlo is the Italian form of the name.
 Drop the C, and there you have it.
 Even in English, chARLes is right there.
+This popular choice might transform serious Charles into a current favorite.

 CAL